ljw1004/csharpspec/csharp/statements.md

 }
 ```

 The variable `e` is not visible to or accessible to the expression `x` or the embedded statement or any other source code of the program.
 The variable `v` is read-only in the embedded statement.
-If there is not an explicit conversion (§6.2) from `T` (the element type) to `V` (the *local_variable_type* in the foreach statement), an error is produced and no further steps are taken.
+If there is not an explicit conversion ([Explicit conversions](conversions.md#explicit-conversions)) from `T` (the element type) to `V` (the *local_variable_type* in the foreach statement), an error is produced and no further steps are taken.
 If `x` has the value `null`, a `System.NullReferenceException` is thrown at run-time.

 An implementation is permitted to implement a given foreach-statement differently, e.g. for performance reasons, as long as the behavior is consistent with the above expansion.